pointlesspun/hand-of-cards/README.md

   * [done] add carousel container
   * [done] fix event handlers to only take input from active player
   * [done] move active player to model
-  * add button to change active player
+  * [done] add button to change active player

   * Turn off focus card on anything but the active player
+  * Update indicators & button state based on active player
   * Change carousel scale based on whether or not the player is active

   * Move card & deck counter to carousel-container
   * fix play animations so play & draw go the right position

+  * hide other players cards (if set to do so)
   * test with more players (up to 4)
-  * hide other players cards (if set to do so)
+  * add tooltips

+* Mouse drag cards like Slay the Spire/ Hardstone

 * Minify
 * Create separate demos.
 Current app being 'classic-single-player'

-* Mouse drag cards like Slay the Spire/ Hardstone
 * Refactor indicator to match the 'correct' react model.
 * Refactor & add documentation.
 * Add jsx (or htm) variation.